Latent Representation and Simulation of Markov Processes via Time-Lagged Information Bottleneck: Method

 \subsection{From Time-lagged InfoMax to Time-lagged Information Bottleneck}

-In the preceding section, we established the necessity of maximizing autoinformation for accurate latent simulation and presented an optimization objective.
-However, it is also critical to design representations that discard as much irrelevant, or superfluous, information as possible.
-This principle, known as \textit{Information Bottleneck} \citep{Tishby00, tishby15, Alemi16}, aims to simplify the implied transition $p(\rvz_{t}|\rvz_{t-\tau})$ and predictive $p(\rvy_t|\rvz_t)$ distributions to ease the variational fitting tasks, decreasing the sample complexity.
+In the previous section, we emphasized the importance of maximizing autoinformation for accurate latent simulation.
+However, it is also critical to design representations that discard as much irrelevant information as possible.
+This principle, known as \textit{Information Bottleneck} \citep{Tishby00}, aims to simplify the implied transition $p(\rvz_{t}|\rvz_{t-\tau})$ and predictive $p(\rvy_t|\rvz_t)$ distributions to ease the variational fitting tasks, decreasing their sample complexity.
+In dynamical systems, the information that $\rvz_t$ retains about $\rvx_t$ can be decomposed into the autoinformation at the lag time $\tau$ and superfluous information:

-In dynamical processes, superfluous information \citep{Federici20} includes time-independent noise and temporal features that are informative only for time scales smaller than $\tau$.
-To demonstrate this, we can express the total information that $\rvz_t$ preserves about the original observation $\rvx_t$ as the sum of autoinformation at the lag time $\tau$, which is relevant for prediction, and superfluous information:

-in which $I(\rvz_t;\rvz_{t-1}|\rvz_{t-\tau})$ refers to the information in $\rvz_t$ that is exclusively accessible from its immediate past $\rvz_{t-1}$ but not from the representation at time $t-\tau$, while $I(\rvx_t;\rvz_t|\rvz_{t-1})$ can be interpreted as the information that $\rvz_t$ contains about the original observation $\rvx_t$ which is not predictable even from the immediate past $\rvz_{t-1}$.
-This last term comprises all temporally independent features that are irrelevant to determining the system dynamics even at the smallest temporal scale.
+As shown in Appendix~\ref{app:superfluous_dec}, superfluous information consists of time-independent features and dynamic information for temporal scales smaller than $\tau$.

 Incorporating sufficiency from equation~\ref{eq:lsim_bound} with the minimality of superfluous information we obtain a family of objectives that we denote as \textit{Time-lagged Information Bottleneck} (T-IB):